thstasy/Data-Driven-Insights-Unveiling-Superstore-Performance/README.md

   - **Regional pricing and product availability**: Assess whether product availability or pricing strategies in the **South** can be adjusted to drive more sales in this underperforming region.---

 # B. Profitability Analysis Report

+## Objective:
+Identify which customer segments (Consumer, Corporate, Home Office) drive the most sales and profit, and analyze average order sizes to determine which customer group offers the highest value.
+This will help in tailoring marketing and sales strategies to each segment.

 ## 1. Profit by Region